xxxbf0222/COMP34812/Solution2/2nd_sol_model_card.md

 <!-- This section provides information about how roughly how long it takes to train the model and the size of the resulting model. -->

-TODO
-      - overall training time:  hours
+      - overall training time: 2.8 hours
-      - duration per training epoch:  minutes
+      - duration per training epoch:  10.5 minutes
-      - model size:
+      - model size: 744.4 MB

 ## Evaluation